 THE PACKAGING

-For individuals who could only afford the minimum resources, a modular, cost-effective package was created to maximize use of material.
+For vendors who could only afford the minimum resources, a modular, cost-effective package was created to maximize use of material.

 The construction of the packaging allows it to hold many differently shaped jewellery from earrings to large necklaces.
 This was the proof of concept: